fergald/explainer-messageport-close/README.md

 the timing of the event reveals the occurrence of GC.

 **Question**: Why is this a concern?
-Polling `WeakRefs` already seems to give this ability.
+Polling `WeakRef`s already seems to give this ability.
 This would potentially give it cross-origin but that would only be the case if the port was closed by become dereferenced.